GU-SHI-YU/Gian/README.md

 # Gian
-Gian is a toy languange based on JVM.
+Gian is a toy language based on JVM.